-Electrical issues always sound serious whether they actually are or not.
-And though some electrical issues should be fixed right away (exposed wires, hanging light fixtures, etc.), and all electrical problems should be approached with caution, minor issues can be left alone.
+Electrical issues always sound serious, whether they actually are or not.
+And though some electrical issues should be fixed right away (exposed wires, hanging light fixtures, etc.), minor issues can be left alone.
 Light switches that lead to nowhere or sockets that wiggle are the least of your worries and will likely just be noted on the inspection.

 3. Partial room upgrades

 If you have a room or two that are in pretty good shape except for a few minor details (leaky faucet, cracked countertop, etc.), it can be very tempting to try to quick-fix the problems.
 But unless you’re willing to give the entire room a makeover, don’t bother.
 It makes no sense to replace the faucet and counter, but leave the old flooring and cabinetry; a partial remodel never looks good.
 More often than not, the result looks like you’re trying to hide something or put a Band-Aid on a larger issue.

 If your appliances have seen better days, you can’t just remove them and leave blank spaces where they used to be; they will need to be replaced.
 However, this doesn’t mean you have to buy the new homeowner new top-of-the-line appliances.
 Plenty of websites sell used appliances that work perfectly fine, and many people sell just because they are remodeling.
 Potential homebuyers would rather see clean, relatively new appliances without all the bells and whistles than old, inoperable ones that would give them a reason to negotiate the price.